mt011997/MT01-Agendas-FullStack/README.md

 1 - No terminal digite: "cd front-end".
 <br/>
-2 - No terminal digite: "npm run dev" ou "yarn dev".
+2 - No terminal digite: "npm run dev".
 <br/>
 3 - Clique no link que foi informado no terminal após a execução do comando segurando a tecla "ctrl"
 </p>